allegheny-college-cmpsc-105-spring-2024/resto-elizabethschawl/index.md

 >We want customers to feel welcome in our space, so we prioritize friendly staff, inclusive menu options,
 >local goods, and a relaxing atmosphere.
 We also specialize in ethically sourced coffee from regions such
-> Costa Rica and Brazil.
+>as Costa Rica and Brazil.